-At the end of the day, the basic wants and needs of your customer are the primary driving force for taking action to engage with your brand and buy your products or services.
+At the end of the day, the basic customer’s wants and needs are the primary driving force for taking action to engage with your brand and buy your products or services.
 Whenever a need goes unsatisfied, there exists a gap between what a customer desires and what they currently have – whether on a physical or psychological level.
-This is important to remember for global mass-market organizations, mid-market companies, and small-to-medium sized businesses because the impact is the same.
-If a need in a market is unmet, a competitive will have an opportunity to gain advantage when contending for the same customers.
+This is important to remember for global mass-market organizations, mid-market companies, and small-to-medium-sized businesses because the impact is the same.
+If a need in a market is unmet, the competition will have an opportunity to gain an advantage when contending for the same customers.

 Similar to customers, businesses also have needs that must be satisfied to assure survival and well-being.
 The driving force behind the needs of an organization is determined by the strategic objectives and the resources required to achieve the objectives, such as capital, equipment, inventory, supplies, or services.